 The urge to become a superhero is unlikely to happen without a major life event to serve as a catalyst.
-While there are plenty of super-powered heroes who see their role as a responsibility of their power (like Superman or Spider-Man) the characters who are mere mortals unfortunately seem to rely on a negative event to serve as that catalyst.
+While there are plenty of super-powered heroes who see their role as a responsibility of their power (like Superman or Spider-Man), the characters who are mere mortals, unfortunately, seem to rely on a negative event to serve as that catalyst.

 You’ll need to train for muscle strength and power as well as developing your flexibility and speed.
-A high level of endurance is a must – catching your breath mid-chase just won’t cut it.
-There are countless workout routines that can get you there, but for an example of Batman’s day by day workout schedule and diet see here.
+A high level of endurance is a must as well – catching your breath mid-chase just won’t cut it.
+Countless workout routines can get you eating great and running like the wind.

 Your training should also extend beyond the physical.
 Building up your mind will prove just as useful as your biceps.
-Hit the books and begin studying a broad range of subjects – you never know what may prove useful, but a foundation in physics, tactics, local history and geography will be invaluable.
+Hit the books and begin studying a broad range of subjects – you never know what may prove useful, but a foundation in physics, tactics, history, and geography will be invaluable.
 Studies show that pretending to be Batman helps improve children’s focus levels on exams.
-It stands to reason the same holds true for adults.
+It stands to reason the same holds for adults.

 A wide array of knowledge along with instant recall and an excellent memory will ideally let you outsmart the baddies without ever lifting a finger.

 The first part will require some things not exactly found on-the-shelf.
-Look into kevlar and nomex materials and surround yourself with as much carbon fiber as possible.
-Place special attention to your shoes as you’ll be spending a lot of time on your feet.
-If possible incorporate as many wearable electronics and tools as you can carry.
+Look into kevlar and Nomex materials and surround yourself with as much carbon fiber as possible.
+Place special attention on your shoes as you’ll be spending a lot of time on your feet if you can’t fly.
+If possible, incorporate as many wearable electronics and tools as you can carry.
 You’ll also need to learn basic tailoring and sewing skills to maintain your costume.

-The level of stealthiness and/or flamboyancy you wish to have are up to you, but be sure to make suiting up as quick of a process as possible.
+The level of stealthiness and/or flamboyancy you wish to have is up to you, but be sure to make suiting up as quick of a process as possible.
 Consider choosing an animal or creature to serve as your totem.
-Ants, spiders and bats have all been used, so try something further up the food-chain.
+Ants, spiders, and bats have all been used, so try something further up the food chain.

 If not, then you should begin developing an even more valuable resource: skills.
 The options here are nearly limitless, but it’s safe to say the more skills you have, the better of a superhero you’ll make.
 Only experience can tell you what to focus on specifically, but essentials could include:

-- advanced self defense techniques
+- advanced self-defense techniques

 - advanced computer skills – coding/hacking

-- forensic analisys
+- forensic analysis